009-KumarJi/NoviConnect/server/readme.md

 - `controllers/`: This directory contains the controller logic for handling specific routes.
   - [`user.controller.js`](./controllers/user.controller.js): Handles user-related operations such as login and registration.
+  - [`chat.controller.js`](./controllers/chat.controller.js): Handles chat-related operations such as createChat, getMyChats, getChat, etc.

 - `middlewares/`: This directory contains middleware functions that process incoming requests before they reach the route handlers.
   - [`multer.middleware.js`](./middlewares/multer.middleware.js): A middleware for handling file uploads.
   - [`auth.middleware.js`](./middlewares/auth.middleware.js): A middleware for ensuring that only authenticated users can access certain routes.
   - [`error.middleware.js`](./middlewares/error.middleware.js): A middleware for handling errors that occur during request processing.

-- `seeders/`: This directory contains scripts for seeding the database with initial data.
+- `seeders/`: This directory contains scripts for seeding the database with initial testing data.

 - `utils/`: This directory contains utility functions that are used across the application.
   - [`features.js`](./utils/features.js): Includes a function for: